 - Monitor study activities to ensure compliance with protocols and with all relevant local, federal, and state regulatory and institutional polices.

-Clinical Research Managers with little to no experience tend to make between $69250 and $91990 while the more experienced ones make over $162510 per year.
+Clinical Research Coordinators with little to no experience tend to make between $65000 and $92430 while the more experienced ones can earn over $165900 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Clinical Research Manager is to move to a higher paying state like DE.
-Right now, the highest paying states for Clinical Research Managers are DE, NJ, MA, CA and CT.
+One of the easiest ways to increase your salary as a Clinical Research Coordinator is to move to a higher paying state like NJ.
+Right now, the highest paying states for Clinical Research Coordinators are NJ, MA, CT, CA and WA.

-3 other factors that can increase your salary as A Clinical Research Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Clinical Research Coordinator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Clinical Research Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Clinical Research Coordinators what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons

 Here are some of the pros and cons of being a Clinical Research Coordinator.